swatnew/finos_repo/README.md

 - start main.py file using python main.py command

 ## - [Features]
-- This is jsonSchema generator tool using scheduled job to read updated types from typescipt file and convert into jsonSchema
+- This is a JsonSchema generator tool using scheduled job to read updated types from typescipt file and convert into jsonSchema

 ## Tech